Skip to main content

 A more natural approach to saving hierarchical data structures.

-richfile saves any Python object using directory structures on disk, and loads them back again into the same Python objects.
+richfile saves any Python object to disk and loads it back into the same Python objects.

 richfile can save any atomic Python object, including custom classes, so long as you can write a function to save and load it.
 It is intended as a replacement for things like: pickle, json, yaml, HDF5, Parquet, netCDF, zarr, numpy, etc. when you want to save a complex data structure in a human-readable and editable format.
 We find the richfile format ideal to use when you are building a data processing pipeline and you want to contain intermediate results in a format that allows for custom data types, is insensitive to version changes (pickling issues), allows for easy debugging, and is human readable.